cube-js/cube/docs/Cube.js-Backend/Security.md

 });
 ```

-You should then store this token in local storage or in a cookie, so that you can then use it to query the cube.js API.
+You can optionally store this token in local storage or in a cookie, so that you can then use it to query the cube.js API.

 ## Security Context